-2.4.1 ModselL
+2.4.1 ModSelL

 The ModSelL is an input pin.
 When held low by the host, the module responds to 2-wire serial communication commands.
 The ModSelL allows the use of multiple QSFP+ modules on a single 2-wire interface bus.
-When the ModSelL is "High", the module will not respond to or acknowledge any 2-wire interface communication from the.
-ModSelL signal input node is biased to the "High" state in the module.
+When the ModSelL is "High", the module will not respond to or acknowledge any 2-wire interface communication from the host and the LED will be toggling.
+ModSelL signal input node must be biased to the "High" state in the module.